-The Issuer operates in a market which has changed rapidly in recent years, with increased competition, from Icelandic or foreign banks, which can increase downward pressure on interest rate margins.
-The Issuer's main competitors are Arion Bank hf. ("Arion Bank") Íslandsbanki hf. ("Íslandsbanki"), Kvika Bank hf. ("Kvika Bank"), Icelandic pension funds and the Icelandic Housing Financing Fund, which merged with the Iceland Construction Authority (ice.
+The Issuer operates in a market which has changed rapidly in recent years, with increased competition from Icelandic or foreign banks, which has increased downward pressure on interest rate margins.
+The Issuer's main competitors are Arion Bank hf. ("Arion Bank") Íslandsbanki hf. ("Íslandsbanki"), Kvika bank hf. ("Kvika Bank"), Icelandic pension funds and the Icelandic Housing Financing Fund, which merged with the Iceland Construction Authority (ice.
 Mannvirkjastofnun) and officially became the Housing and Construction Authority ("HCA").
-See further in "Market Participants".
+See further in "Financial Markets in Iceland- Market Participants".
 There is always a risk of new entrants to the market, foreign or domestic, or for smaller competitors to merge and increase their strength.
-Such competition could develop in individual market sectors, or in the market as a whole (see further in "Competition").
+Such competition could develop in individual market sectors, or in the market as a whole (see further in "Description of the Issuer - Competition").
 The Issuer has a high market share, which it intends to maintain.
 The Issuer makes every effort to ensure that its product range, service and prices are competitive, while not disregarding its financial objectives, and must constantly monitor its competitors and their offerings.
 However, there is always a risk that the Issuer could lose its competitive edge and that new products could fail to meet the demands of the market or compete with competitors' products.
 All of the above could undermine the Issuer's income generation and may have a material adverse effect on the Issuer's business, financial condition and results of operations.

-In addition, Iceland's economy remains vulnerable to other political and economic external factors such as the withdrawal of the United Kingdom from the EU, the Coronavirus disease (the "COVID-19") pandemic in 2020 and instability or deterioration of the international financial markets.
-These factors could have a material adverse effect on the Icelandic economy.
+In addition, Iceland's economy remains vulnerable to other political and economic external factors many of which are outside the control of the Icelandic government and instability or deterioration of the international financial markets, whether as a result of the continued impact of the Coronavirus disease (the "COVID-19") pandemic, uncertainty surrounding ongoing negotiations over the terms of the UK's exit from the European Union and the ultimate economic and political effects of such exit or other events.
+The aforementioned could have a material adverse effect on the Icelandic economy, especially given the relatively small size of the Icelandic economy and its dependence on trade with external partners, particularly the European Union.
 Although the financial sector in Iceland is mostly funded by domestic deposits, a global recession is likely to affect demand and the price of Iceland's main export sectors such as tourism, fishing and aluminium exports.

-Although economic growth has been robust in recent years, the Issuer is vulnerable to a range of economic risks that face the Icelandic banking system
+The Issuer is vulnerable to a range of economic risks that face the Icelandic banking system